Perezo99/Peeker/README.md

 # 👻 Peeker

-Peeker is a video feed based application, which allows you to upload videos about yourself, watch and explore videos of other users.
-It is built with flutter💙.
+Peeker is a social media video feed based application, which allows you to upload videos about yourself, watch and explore videos of other users.
+It is built with flutter💙 and firebase.

 ## Features
 - Authentication(Email && Password).